eau-claire-energy-cooperative/snmp-to-icinga/README.md

 ### Trap Parsing

 Trap parsing can be done by specifying the `payload_type`.
 This can be either a single `value`, a `json` payload, or a `csv` payload.
 Normal values are returned as is.
-JSON values are parsed with `json.dumps` and CSV values are converted to an array.
+JSON values are parsed with `json.loads` and CSV values are converted to an array.

 ### Return Codes